BiasBed -- Rigorous Texture Bias Evaluation: Experiments

 \paragraph{Hypothesis testing.}

 We conduct the Friedman test on the scores of \Cref{tab:bestval}.
+We conduct hypothesis tests in two ways: once with all datasets, and another more strict setting where we reject datasets which were created using the same methods as for training any of the algorithms.
 We chose a significance level of $\alpha = 0.05$ and test for significance.
-The returned F-statistic is $7.41$ with an uncorrected $p$-value of $0.0001$, \ie $p < \alpha$ and therefore we reject $H_0$.
-In \Cref{tab:posthoc} we report all pairwise comparisons of algorithms using the Nemenyi post-hoc test.
-Only two pairs of algorithms have significant differences when compared on the six datasets: Debiased and SagNet, as well as DeepAug and SagNet.
-More importantly, using the best validation selection method, we find no significant difference between any algorithm and ERM.
+The returned F-statistic is $7.46$ with an uncorrected $p$-value of $0.000002$ when using all datasets and $F=4.98$, $p=0.00045$ in the strict setting.
+In both cases, $p < \alpha$ and therefore we reject $H_0$.
+In \Cref{tab:posthoc_full} and \Cref{tab:posthoc_strict} we report all pairwise comparisons of algorithms using the Nemenyi post-hoc test for both settings.